The hot-electron closure of the moment-based gyrokinetic plasma model

-Figure \ref{ch6_fig:heat_flux_2D} compares the heat fluxes obtained in the HEGS with \cite{Ivanov2022DimitsTurbulence} results.
+Figure \ref{ch6_fig:heat_flux_2D} compares the heat fluxes obtained in the HEGS with the results from \cite{Ivanov2022DimitsTurbulence}.
 We report excellent quantitative agreement for all considered temperature gradients, confirming that the HEGS captures the same nonlinear physics as the Ivanov model.
 In the high collisionality regime, the turbulent heat flux saturates to a value that increases with the temperature gradient, reflecting the linear growth rate dependence.
-The heat flux is significantly reduced with the decrease of collisionality, up to a threshold value below which fully developed cITG turbulence fails to saturate \citep{Barnes2011CriticallyPlasmas}.
+The heat flux is significantly reduced with the decrease of collisionality, up to a threshold value below which fully developed cITG turbulence fails to saturate, \modifi{due to the absence of three-dimensional effects} \citep{Barnes2011CriticallyPlasmas}.

-We finally aim to verify if the HEGS can reproduce the results of \cite{Ivanov2022DimitsTurbulence}, when simulating turbulence in a three-dimensional Z-pinch geometry.
-We use the \gyacomo code, setting $L_x=L_y=80$ with resolution $N_x=N_y=128$.
+We finally aim to verify if the HEGS can reproduce the results of \cite{Ivanov2022DimitsTurbulence} when simulating turbulence in a three dimensional Z-pinch geometry.
+We use the \gyacomo code, setting $L_x=L_y=80$ with a resolution of $N_x=N_y=128$.
 We set the parallel resolution to $N_z=16 \lceil N_{pol}\rceil$ for $\kappa_T=0.36$, $N_z=50 \lceil N_{pol}\rceil$ for $\kappa_T=0.8$, and $N_z=100 \lceil N_{pol}\rceil$ for $\kappa_T=3.0$.
 Here, $\lceil N_{pol}\rceil$ denotes rounding $N_{pol}$ up to the nearest integer.
-It is worth noting that the higher considered temperature gradient leads to unsaturated turbulence in the two-dimensional system (see Sec. \ref{sec:nonlinear_results}), which is mitigated by the excitation of sITG modes at finite parallel wavenumber $k_z$ (see Fig. \ref{ch6_fig:3DZP_lin_growthrate}).
+It is worth noting that the higher considered temperature gradient leads to unsaturated turbulence in the two-dimensional system (see Sec. \ref{sec:nonlinear_results}), which is mitigated by the excitation of sITG modes at a finite parallel wavenumber $k_z$ (see Fig. \ref{ch6_fig:3DZP_lin_growthrate}).

-Figure \ref{ch6_fig:Q_x_vs_Lpar} shows that the HEGS predictions are quantitatively close to \cite{Ivanov2022DimitsTurbulence}, but with a slightly higher transport level for almost all $L_\parallel$ values considered.
-This difference may stem from different tuning of numerical diffusion parameters but also from the different representations of the parallel direction. \gyacomo does not use a spectral representation of $z$, in contrast to \cite{Ivanov2022DimitsTurbulence}.
+Figure \ref{ch6_fig:Q_x_vs_Lpar} shows that the HEGS predictions are quantitatively close to those of \cite{Ivanov2022DimitsTurbulence}, but with a slightly higher transport level for almost all $L_\parallel$ values considered.
+This difference may stem from different tuning of numerical diffusion parameters, \modifi{discrepancies in the collision operators}, but also from the different representations of the parallel direction. \gyacomo does not use a spectral representation of $z$, in contrast to the method used in \cite{Ivanov2022DimitsTurbulence}.
 Despite this discrepancy, we observe a stabilization of the heat flux value around the same parallel length of the domain, indicating an agreement in capturing the main features of the turbulence dynamics.

 \hyphenation{collisionality}